martindocs-courses/python-mini-projects/README.md

 - [image-organizer.py](https://github.com/martindocs-courses/python-mini-projects/blob/main/2_Automating/image-organizer.py): Image organizer with the option to specify both the source and target folder for organizing images.

+### Data Processing

+- [word-counter.py](https://github.com/martindocs-courses/python-mini-projects/blob/main/3_DataProcessing/word-counter.py): Count the number of words in a given text.
+With the option to specify both the source and target folder.

 ## Prerequisites

   Python 3.x installed on your machine.
 You can download it from python.org.